arkency/posts/posts/2016-10-23-the-esthetics-of-a-ruby-service-object.md

 What we see here, is a typical run/execute/call method (I've settled with "call") which orchestrates other parts.
 The naming is a bit verbose but also quite explicit in describing what it does.

 There's something Ruby-specific which makes the code appealing to certain developers.
-This was probably the part which brought me to Ruby back in 2004 (and I still didn't find a programming language which would be more esthetically appealing to me then Ruby!).
+This was probably the part which brought me to Ruby back in 2004 (and I still didn't find a programming language which would be more esthetically appealing to me than Ruby!).

 The lack of braces is one thing.